ZBok/BetterVanillaPirates/readme.txt

 - Introduces pirates in ships they don't normally use, such as the Protector, Vanguard, Osprey, Aerie, Mule, immediately into the game, in correct regions.
 Pirates in military ships including Dreadnought, Skein, Frigate are added after main story completion.
 You'll see these extremely rarely in ambient fleets and as mission targets. (potentially more incoming)

-- Two new invisible "Marauder Hunted" missions involving very large fleets that will hunt you down.
+- Three new invisible "Marauder Hunted" missions involving very large fleets that will hunt you down.

 - 10+ new Marauder variants (existing pirate ships with new outfit combinations) used in missions and bounty hunters